jboltz88/TaklGarageFun/README.md

 We're fans of simplicity and readability.

+If you're super stuck or have questions: feel free to hit us up!

 Totally Optional Tasks
 ----------------------
 If you've got the time try out these optional tasks, but don't neglect the main tasks for these: